 Anonymous consultations are accepted via phone, email, fax, letter, and any other means in the initial stages.
 Your privacy and wishes are of outmost concern to us.
-Persons requesting an in-person consultation are asked to make an appointment by phone or via email.
+Persons requesting an in-person consultation are asked to make an appointment via email.